mdfleming3/mdfleming3.github.io/_drafts/7-ways-to-reduce-your-email-marketing-unsubscribe-rates.md

 Remember my Dick's Sporting Goods story from earlier?
 After I received my coupon for discounted running shoes, I was subscribed to the company's mailing list.
 The next email I received from the company was for softball gear.
 I've never played softball, and I have no intention of starting anytime soon.
 The only interest I had in Dick's products were the coupon I received by signing up for the list.
 As so, I unsubscribed.

 This is a common problem for companies that build mailing lists by offering exclusive one-time offers.
 After a user subscribes, they get their incentive and bolt.

 ## How to Reduce Unsubscribe Rates

 1. **Slow down the amount of content you are sending**.
 This will help you determine a baseline for your metrics.
 You can gradually increase these campaigns to identify your "sweet spot." (as shown in the graphic above)
 2. **Analyze Your Metrics.** Consider [the most important metrics for email campaigns](https://blog.hubspot.com/marketing/metrics-email-marketers-should-be-tracking) on both automated and non-automated campaigns.
 Filter this data for recent unsubscribes.
 Is there a trend worth considering?
-3. **Why is this content valuable?** Ask yourself why your clients want to read your content.
+3. **Know why your content is valuable?** Ask yourself why your clients want to read your content.
 Does it feel like spam or a sales pitch?
 Email marketing needs to finely balance subscriber value with selling your product.
 4. **Re-evaluate Your Segmentation Strategy.** While most firms are segmenting data and conducting A/B testing, have you identified your lists with high unsubscribe rates?
 Consider how these can be better segmented to maximize relevancy.
 5. **Personalize, don't be creepy.** When you think of a personalized email, are you thinking "Hello <<NAME>>" or are you thinking of tailoring the content to the data you have on your client?
 Personalization should aim to provide value for your client, not show how much data you have on them.
 6. **Don't Spark Out.** When building your mailing list with exclusive values, don't build one-time strategies (like our Dick's example).
 Make sure that the value-added is an ongoing concern.
 If value is added over months, you will keep your subscribers hooked in.